 As you can imagine, I like to stay up to date with the language learning scene.
-In doing that, I came across what is now one of the more popular language learning app: Duolingo.
+In doing that, I came across what is now one of the more popular language learning apps: Duolingo.
+I was scrolling through the list looking for the language I am most interested in learning (Thai, if you couldn’t guess) only to discover that there is no Duolingo Thai course.
 I like to try these out for myself to see what it is like and whether it is a good tool for learning.
-I was scrolling through the list looking for the language I am most interested in learning (Thai, if you couldn’t guess) only to discover that there is no Duolingo Thai course.
-You can imagine my disappointment, so I decided to look into this a bit more.
+Duolingo also doesn’t have some other languages such as Khmer, Tagalog, Cantonese, Serbian, etc. You can imagine my disappointment, so I decided to look into this a bit more.

 Why Is There No Duolingo Thai Course?

 This is the big question I want to get my head around.
 Thailand is by far one of the most popular holiday destinations in the world, so surely there is no shortage of people looking to learn.
 So why does Duolingo not offer Thai as an option to learn for native English speakers?
 It’s also interesting to know that there is also no Thai on Babbel or Rosetta Stone either.

 One thought that crossed my mind was that maybe they think Thai is too difficult to learn.
 As we looked at before, this is not the case.
 Much like learning any other language, if you put enough time and effort into your learning, you will succeed.